GiorgosXou/NeuralNetworks/README.md

 - Everything seems to work fine </details>
 <details><summary><strong>ESP32-C3</strong></summary>

+- You may need to increase serial baud-rate from `9600` to `115200`
 - Uses software-emulated EEPROM, so don't expect EEPROM-examples\functionalities to work on it </details>
 <details><summary><strong>ATtiny85</strong></summary>